This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Recovery Foods for Runners

 Within a few hours of finishing your run or race, you’ll want to be getting into a full meal.
-While the calorie burn from your run may give you feeling that you can get away with indulging in anything, it’s easy to overdo it.
+While the calorie burn from your run may give you the feeling that you can get away with indulging in anything, it’s easy to overdo it.

 Your first after-run meal should include the nutrients your body needs to repair muscles and connective tissue.
 That means healthy fats and proteins.